daredloco/live-controls/README.md

 Have a simple system that saves user/usage statistics

 ### Content
-- Analytics database table for request
+- Analytics database table for requests
+- Analytics Middleware

 ### Todo
 - Add Analytics to Admin Interface with Charts (Use lagoon-charts for it, but make it optional)
 - Save user informations (IP, Country (optional), DateTime, UserAgent, Mobile or not, preferred language, languages)
 - Save usage informations (Pages visited, list/chart with most pages visited, Usage per user(? + optional))
 - Save cookie on user device (Optional)
+- Add actions to the analytics system
+- Add campaigns to the analytics system

 ## Utils Systemes
 A System with different utilities to make life easier, can be everything that doesn't fit into the other Systemes